-Women and Gender Studies at Bates is an interdisciplinary program of study.
-In addition to offering courses in methodology, specialized topics in science studies, as well as women and gender studies, the program draws its curriculum from courses taught by faculty members across from the disciplines and programs.
-Faculty with expertise in a wide range of fields, including anthropology, art, classics, economics, languages, history, mathematics, political science, psychology, rhetoric, sociology, and interdisciplinary studies, contribute to the program's curriculum.
+Women's and Gender Studies at Bates is an interdisciplinary program of study.
+In addition to offering women's studies and gender studies courses, as well as specialized courses in methodology, the program draws its curriculum from courses taught by faculty members from across the disciplines and interdisciplinary programs.
+Faculty with expertise in a wide range of fields-including art, classics, languages, history, mathematics, natural sciences, social sciences, and interdisciplinary studies-contribute to the program's curriculum.